Bornean orangutan: Diet

-The Bornean orangutan diet is composed of over 400 types of food, including wild figs, durians (Durio zibethinus and D. graveolens), leaves, seeds, bird eggs, flowers, sap, vines, honey, fungi, spider webs, insects, and, to a lesser extent than the Sumatran orangutan, bark.
-It also consumes the inner shoots of plants and vines.
+The Bornean orangutan's diet is composed of over 400 types of food, including wild figs, Durio zibethinus and D. graveolens, leaves, seeds, flowers, sap, the inner shoots of plants and vines, bark, honey, fungi, bird eggs, spider webs and insects.
 It get the necessary quantities of water from both fruit and from tree holes.
-Some individuals have also been seen eating dead fish on shores and even grabbing live fish out of the water with their hands.
+Some individuals have been observed eating dead fish on shores and even grabbing live fish out of the water.

-In some regions, orangutans occasionally eat soil to get minerals that may neutralize the toxins and acids they consume in their primarily vegetarian diets.
-On rare occasions, orangutans will prey upon other, smaller primates, such as slow lorises.
+In some regions, it occasionally eats soil to get minerals that may neutralize toxins and acids consumed in the vegetarian diet.
+On rare occasions, it preys upon smaller primates, such as slow lorises.

+Dental microwear texture analysis suggests no significant dietary variation exists between Bornean orangutans of different sexes or ages.